WeAreAcademy/academy-express-tv-shows-project-starter/README.md

 If your express app isn't going to need sessions, you can remove the session-setup code from the express setup (probably in `setupExpress.js`) and this will remove the need for the related environment variable.

+Optionally you can specify a PORT number in .env, too.

 ## Running

 Before you change any code (with exception of creating a suitable `.env` file), check that the app runs and handles a request to `/`.